sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 ### `--reindex`
 - Only performs reindexing from raw to processed index
+- **Recreates the properties index** to ensure clean state with latest mapping
 - Requires existing raw index
 - Useful for reprocessing data with ELSER